Woman with bull's eye rash being examined at the hospital.

 “All 3 cases exhibited rapidly developing bullous lesions in the presence of systemic symptoms, ranging from fatigue and malaise to fever,” the authors wrote.

 Initially, the lesions were attributed to Sweet syndrome, herpes simplex virus infection, varicella-zoster virus infection, a spider bite, or atypical Lyme disease.
-(Sweet syndrome is a group of non-infectious disorders with neutrophilic infiltration of the skin.)
+Sweet syndrome is a group of noninfectious disorders with neutrophilic infiltration of the skin.

-Case 3: 65-year-old woman presented with a red, swollen, painful plaque on the left side of her flank.
+A 65-year-old woman presented with a red, swollen, painful plaque on the left side of her flank.

 “Clinicians in Lyme endemic areas should be aware that Lyme disease might exhibit a broad range of clinical and histologic findings, including bullous presentations.”